VUmcCGP/wisexome/README.md

 ### Reference creation
 All reference files should be fed into the reference creation scripts.
-Move the (length normalized) reference samples (part of the `leno/samplename.hits`) into a separate folder (say `refsamples`) and start the reference-finding script for every combination of chromosomes:
+Move the (length normalized) reference samples (part of the `leno/samplename.hits`) into a separate folder (say `refsamples`).
+Create a folder called refdata and start the reference-finding script for every combination of chromosomes:
 ```
+mkdir refdata
 for TARGET in `seq 22 -1 1`
 do
   for REF in `seq 1 1 22`